The Lower Kinnaird Guay Pool

-The middle section of the pool on low to medium water levels is another serious 'hot spot' and although wading is easy from the right hand bank I'd be no deeper than shin depth with a careful slow wade from high above as salmon when undisturbed and are more 'easily' caught will often hold close to the right bank.
-The visual markers to pay particular attention to are from the metal gate on the right bank down to the first single tree 40 yards below it.
-This is a serious Guay Pool taking zone and fishes well from the right hand bank but you must be able to control your fly in the fast stream at range to optimally cover this middle section of this prolific River Tay salmon pool so brush up on your ability to control your fly at range as that first third of the fly swing (if fishing from the right hand bank) is crucial here.
+The middle section of the pool on low to medium water levels is another serious 'hot spot' and although wading is easy from the right hand bank I'd be no deeper than shin depth with a careful slow wade from high above as salmon when 'undisturbed' and are more 'easily' caught will often hold close to the right bank.
+The visual markers to pay particular attention to are from the metal gate on the left bank down to the first single tree 40 yards below it.
+This is a serious Guay Pool taking zone and fishes well from the right hand bank too however you must be able to control your fly in the fast stream at range to optimally cover this middle section of this prolific River Tay salmon pool so brush up on your ability to control your fly at range as that first third of the fly swing (if fishing from the right hand bank) is crucial here.

 The Lower Kinnaird Guay Pool Tail Section

 When the big man upstairs has left the bath taps running and the Tay has risen a few feet or more the right hand bank 'tail' of the Guay Pool is the same for salmon as what a sheep dog would 'naturally' do to the shepherds flock!
-The tail of this pool is and absolute 'dead cert' for holding salmon in high water conditions when all the other salmon lies this big Kinnaird pool contains are too turbulent for salmon to be comfortable holding in.
-I recall many fine fish from this 100 yard high water right hand bank 'hot spot' and one occasion in particular when a little lady guest hooked and landed her very first salmon in here on a high water Summer day on her first day salmon fishing with her 'amazed' onlooking husband!
+The tail of this pool is an absolute 'dead cert' for holding salmon in high water conditions when all the other salmon lies are too turbulent for salmon to be comfortable holding in.
+I recall many fine fish from this 100 yard high water right hand bank 'hot spot' and I recall one occasion in particular when a 'tiny' lady guest hooked and landed her very first salmon of 17 lbs in here on a high water Summer day on her very first days salmon fishing with her 'amazed' onlooking husband!
 I have huge personal experience of all of the Kinnaird water on Upper Kinnaird & Lower Kinnaird beats and they are indeed 'choice cuts' when it comes to middle Tay salmon fishing excellence at any time of year.